mrzahaki/sudio/README.md

 ###### simple slicing

-The following example is used to play the clipped record in the stdout audio stream.
+The following example is used to play the audio record with the name of baroon from 12 to 27.66 seconds on the stdout audio stream.

 ```python
 su = sudio.Master()